luchob/oauth2-passwordgrant-example/README.md

 * user `user2` with password `password2`, the user account is locked;
 * a trusted client with id `foo` which can access grant access to user data;

 The endpoint for retrieving access tokens via POST request is [http://localhost:8080/oauth/token](http://localhost:8080/oauth/token).
+All access to the OAuth endpoints require basic authentication in which the password is empty and the client id is foo.
+This may sound strange at first but it is something in the Spring implementation details.
+For more information see [https://github.com/spring-projects/spring-security-oauth/issues/1058](here).
+The authentication header will look like this:

+`Authorization: Basic Zm9vOg==`

 ### Get an access token for user1